Pete Davidson sought trauma therapy following frequent abuse from Kanye West

-Pete Davidson has reportedly sought out trauma therapy as a result of Kanye West‘s online bullying.
+Pete Davidson has reportedly sought out trauma therapy as a result of online bullying by Kanye West.

 According to a source at People, the comedian has been “triggered” by the incessant “attention and negativity” he has received from West since he started dating the rapper’s ex-wife, Kim Kardashian.

-The site also claims Davidson has “been absent from social media” as a result of West’s frequent attacks.
+The site also claims Davidson has “been absent from social media” as a result of frequent attacks by West.

 On Monday (August 8), West took to Instagram to celebrate the recent split of Davidson and Kardashian, posting a fake New York Times front page that read: “Skete Davidson Dead at Age 28.”